msovara/croco-chpc-uct-egs/README.md

 # croco-lengau-uct
-This repository provides scripts, configuration files, and documentation for running CROCO on Lengau using Intel MPI, supporting ocean modeling research at UCT.
+This repository provides scripts, configuration files, and documentation for running CROCO on Lengau using Intel MPI, supporting ocean modelling research at UCT.